 To apply for federal loans, make sure you (1) complete the FAFSA, (2) wait for your financial aid award letter from your school which will include your federal student loan eligibility, and then (3) choose to accept or reduce your loan amounts.

 Note: Remember Public Service Loan Forgiveness?
-If your goal is to take advantage of the PSLF program after law school, it's important to know that private student loans cannot be forgiven by the federal government.
+If your goal is to take advantage of the PSLF program after law school, it's important to know that private loans cannot be forgiven by the federal government.
 That is only for Federal Direct Loans.
-So if you took out Federal Direct Loans AND private student loans, you could still benefit from the PSLF program.
+So if you took out Federal Direct Loans AND private loans, you could still benefit from the PSLF program.

 According to AccessLex Institute® (AccessLex), the average cost of tuition and fees for a full-time law school student at a private law school was $49,370 in 2019.
 Full-time public law school students on average paid less than their private law school counterparts.
 In addition, for public law school students, costs widen for students who are non-residents.
 Full-time public non-residents averaged $41,780 for tuition and fees, whereas students who were residents at public law schools averaged $27,710.